plger/bbhw/README.md

 ## Installing the modified version of muscat

-The bbhw-related functions are now in the devel bioconductor version of muscat (and will soon be in the release version).
-You may also install the latest from github:
+The bbhw-related functions are now on Bioconductor 3.22 in the [muscat](https://www.bioconductor.org/packages/release/bioc/html/muscat.html) package (v1.24.0), and can thus be installed with `BiocManager::install("muscat")`.

+In case you have not yet updated bioconductor, you may also install it from the github repository:

 ```{r}
 BiocManager::install("HelenaLC/muscat")
 ```

-If you wish to use the exact version of muscat with which the analyses were run, use this:
+If you wish to use the exact version of muscat with which the analyses from the paper were run, use this:

 ```{r}
 BiocManager::install("HelenaLC/muscat", ref="ff6d5a020c2171deaae67c9686a7974e296ca78d", build_vignettes=FALSE)